Skip to main content

 About

-The Alters is a single player survival simulation game with a science fiction theme.
+The Alters is a single player survival management game with a science fiction theme.
 It was developed by 11 bit studios and was released on June 13, 2025.
 It received positive reviews from both critics and players.

 SURVIVAL HAS NEVER BEEN SO PERSONAL